Ques.26. What is the difference between delete, truncate and drop command?

 Ques.29.
 What are difference between having and where clause?

-In the above table if we want to fetch Employee working in project P2, we will use 'where' clause-
+For example - for a table with Employee and Project fields, if we want to fetch Employee working on a particular project P2, we will use 'where' clause-

-Now if we want to fetch Employee who is working on more than one project, for this we will first have to group the Employee column along with count of project and than the 'having' clause can be used to fetch relevant records-
+Now if we want to fetch Employees who are working on more than one project, we will first have to group the Employee column along with count of project and than the 'having' clause can be used to fetch relevant records-

 Ques.30.
 What is the difference between Union and Union All command?

 Ans.
 The fundamental difference between Union and Union All command is, Union is by default distinct i.e. it combines the distinct result set of two or more select statements.
 Whereas, Union All combines all the rows including duplicates in the result set of different select statements.

 Ans.
 Select into statement is used to directly select data from one table and insert into other, the new table gets created with same name and type as of the old table-